Home » The Blog » WordPress » Where are WordPress Files “Stored”?

 wp-includes Directory

 Unless you are a skilled developer, there will never be a reason to change files in the wp-includes directory.
-This directory includes the packages that are part of the core maintained by the WordPress core team.
+This directory includes the packages part of the core maintained by the WordPress core team.
 Therefore, your themes and plugins can rely on these packages to be available for any given version of WordPress.

 Before Modifying Any File…